flame-engine/flame/doc/other_modules/jenny/index.md

 - keep state information in variables;
 - user-defined functions (`time_of_day`, `luck`) and commands (`<<give>>`, `<<take>>`).

-For more information, see the [Yarn Language](language.md) section.
+For more information, see the [Yarn Language](language/language.md) section.

 ## Using the dialogue in a game

-Once you have written your dialogue in yarn files, you will want to display it within your game.
-In order to do this, you create a `YarnProject`, which is a central place where all dialogue-related information will be gathered.
+By itself, the `jenny` library does not integrate with any game engine.
+However, it provides a runtime that can be used to build such an integration.
+This runtime consists of the following
+components:

+- [`YarnProject`](yarn_project.md) -- the central repository of information, which knows about all your yarn scripts, variables, custom functions and commands, settings, etc.
-Once a dialogue is initiated, the `YarnProject` will send the lines to one or more `DialogueView`s, whose responsibility is to display those lines within the game itself.
+- [`DialogueRunner`](dialogue_runner.md) -- an executor that can run a specific dialogue node.
+This executor will send the dialogue lines into one or more `DialogueView`s.
+- [`DialogueView`](dialogue_view.md) -- an abstract interface describing how the dialogue will be presented to the end user.
+Implementing this interface is the primary way of integrating `jenny` into a specific environment.

 ```dart
 final yarn = YarnProject()